zaethovenn/voting-machine/writing/report.md

 ## If worked in a team, description of the way in which you and your team members shared the project work

 Zackery Devers- for my portion of the project I focused more on the presentation rather then the coding due to the time difference.
 My partners got a lot of the base coding done while they had the allotted time to do so in class so they left minor problems and bugs to fix if they couldn't figure out the solution to them.
 We really focused on making sure everyone was involved with the allotted problem occurring from time zone difference.
+I also managed what was on the final report for our group.

 Robert McMaster-